Life insurance is a necessary part of every doctor's financial plan — regardless of medical specialty or career stage.

 It will never be more affordable than it is now.
-One of the underwriting factors that determines the cost of life insurance is age.
+One of the underwriting factors that determine the cost of life insurance is age.
 The younger you are, the less you will spend on coverage.

 You can’t fully control your future underwriting status.
 You may be perfectly healthy now.
-But what happens if you wait to buy term and are diagnosed with cancer or other disease?
+But what happens if you wait to buy term and are diagnosed with cancer or another disease?
 These ailments will add to the cost of life insurance later.
 They may even prevent you from qualifying for coverage.

 Your life should be insured for other reasons.
 Even if you die without dependents, there will likely be expenses related to your funeral and settling your estate.
 A term life insurance policy can make sure those costs can be covered without burdening parents or other relatives.

 Speaking of parents, many medical professionals plan to use some of their wealth to care for their parents once they reach a certain age.
-If you’re no longer able to provide that support due an untimely death, will your parents have the resources to pay for long-term care or other needs?
+If you’re no longer able to provide that support due to an untimely death, will your parents have the resources to pay for long-term care or other needs?